-FDA Approves New Generic Version of the EpiPen For Allergic Reactions
+FDA Approves New Generic Version Of The EpiPen For Allergic Reactions

 Teva has not said how much it plans to charge.
 In a statement, the company said the firm is "applying our full resources to this important launch in the coming months and [is] eager to begin supplying the market."

+In 2016, Mylan released its own generic version of the EpiPen costing roughly half the original price.

-Although other generic versions of epinephrine auto-injectors have been previously approved, the new product is the first that is considered a direct equivalent to the EpiPen.
-That means it could more easily be substituted for customers by their pharmacies.
+But today's approval is the first from a competitor that is a true "therapeutic equivalent," according to the FDA.
+Although other generic versions of epinephrine auto-injectors have been previously approved, the new product is the first that can be easily substituted for customers by their pharmacists.